rivalrockets/rivalrockets.github.com/_posts/2008-07-16-spore-safari.md

 Lifespan:10-12 years.

 These critters are merely the start of my Spore career.
 Next I might try developing intelligent beings.
 Otherwise, so far, what was YOUR favorite?
 I myself am most pleased with how Arkrodon came out.
-I&#8217;ve had a creature design vaguely similar to that in my head for a few years now.
-I&#8217;m glad I finally got to display it. :)
+I've had a creature design vaguely similar to that in my head for a few years now.
+I'm glad I finally got to display it. :)